ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ![FFBestSpot Example](ffbestspot.png)

 You can see on the screenshot a player character with "Zagstruck" name and a monster with "Wretched Archer" name.
 We can use FastFind library to figure out a monster's position on the screen. `FFBestSpot` is an appropriate function for this task.
 It allows to find an area with the best number of pixels of the given color.
 The most reliable pixels to search is text labels under both characters.
-If we will search the pixels that are specific for the character's model it will not provide a reliably result.
+If we search the pixels that are specific for the character's model, it will not provide a reliably result.
 This happens because the character's model is affected by shadows, light effects and also it can rotate.
 Wide variation of pixel colors is a consequent of all these effects.
 Therefore, result of `FFBestSpot` function will vary.
 Monster has an extra green label under it.
 This label can help us to distinguish the monster and the player character.

 This is a [`FFBestSpot.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/FastFindAu3/FFBestSpot.au3) script that performs a search of the green text and returns its coordinates:
 ```AutoIt